 What types of bags are being eliminated?

 The ordinance specifically prohibits thin-film plastic bags to be given out by retail establishments in Medford.
-Thin-film plastic bags are defined in the ordinance as bags made of non-biodegradable plastic that is less than 4 mil thickness (4/1000th of an inch).
+Thin-film plastic bags are defined in the ordinance as bags made of plastic that is less than 4 mil thickness (4/1000th of an inch).

 What types of bags are acceptable?